glasnt/blog/_posts/2015-07-26-on-packagaing-systems-and-liver-failure.md

 ### I'm not actually a python programmer

-Yes, I've I can code python, but I feel that to call yourself an X language/technology programmer, you need to have more than just a fundamental understanding of the syntax.
+Yes, I can code python, but I feel that to call yourself an X language/technology programmer, you need to have more than just a fundamental understanding of the syntax.
 You should at least know how to make a full widget in whatever encapsulation system your language comes with.
 For Python, that's packages.
 This is one reason why I call myself a ruby programmer and not a Rails programmer (I mean, what's the deal with ActiveRecord /JerrySpringer).

 ### Pypi requires pypi